Trying to get pregnant? Make sure you know the bottom line on baby-making—what you don't understand can affect your bub-to-be's health.

 4. Are you about to make your mom and dad grandparents for the first time?
 Get ready for some ambivalence.
 There’s no such thing as a young grandparent; give them some time to deal with the shock.

 5. She will want to use a birthing center.
 She will want a midwife.
 She will want a doctor.
 She will not want an epidural.
 She will scream for an epidural.
 Cesareans will sound great; they will sound awful.
-You will agree with her always.
+Agree with her always.

 6. Lamaze is to childbirth what yoga is to football.
-Do it anyway.
+Sort of.
+Just do it.

 7. Her sense of smell will be so acute, you’ll be tempted to airlift her to join a search-and-rescue team.